Longest minimal length partitions: Numerical modeling

 {\bf The case of one phase.} Consider $u_\Omega$ which minimizes $F_\varepsilon(u)$ from Theorem \ref{thm:modica-mortola} and suppose that $u_\Omega$ is unique.
-In this case we may assume that $u_\Omega$ varies smoothly with respect to perturbations of the boundary of $\Omega$.
+We assume that $u_\Omega$ varies smoothly with respect to perturbations of the boundary of $\Omega$ and that its shape derivative $u_\Omega'(\theta)$ exists and belongs to $H^1(\Omega)$.
 Remark \ref{rem:smoothness-MM} underlines the fact that $u_\Omega$ is $C^\infty$ in the interior of $\Omega$ and has the regularity of $\Omega$ up to the boundary.
-In the following we suppose that $\Omega$ is at least of class $C^2$, which implies that $u_\Omega$ is indeed in $H^2(\Omega)$ and the gradient $\nabla u_\Omega$ has a well defined trace on $\partial \Omega$.
-Differentiating $F_\varepsilon(u_\Omega)$ with respect to $\Omega$ gives two terms, one involving just the derivation of a volumic integral and the other involving the shape derivative of the optimal density $u_\Omega$ with respect to $\theta$.
-Fortunately, the minimality of $u_\Omega$ eliminates the latter term, which is more delicate and depends implicitly on the perturbation $\theta$.
-Indeed,
+In the following we suppose that $\Omega$ convex (or, in general, at least of class $C^2$), which implies that $u_\Omega$ is indeed in $H^2(\Omega)$ and the gradient $\nabla u_\Omega$ has a well defined trace on $\partial \Omega$.
+The function $I_\varepsilon(\Omega,c) = F_\varepsilon(u_\Omega)$ has the same structure as in \eqref{eq:sh-deriv-integral}.
+Using the classical chain rule for the shape derivatives (see for example \cite[Lemma 26]{sh-deriv-gauss}) we obtain that